cyle/spacegame-server/README.md

 This is the server half of **SPACE GAME!**

-To use it properly, you should get the client as well.
+To use it properly, you should get the [SPACE GAME! client](https://github.com/cyle/spacegame-client) as well.

 ## Important Note